 I find that if I put too much pressure on myself, it backfires massively and I end up having to take more time out to revitalise my mental health because I’ve basically broken my brain.
 I know – kind of worrying, right?

-Hustle to get stuff done and fulfil your vision, for sure, but don’t sacrifice your mental health along the way.
+Hustle to get stuff done and fulfill your vision, for sure, but don’t sacrifice your mental health along the way.
 It’s not worth it.

 Successful Time Management for Bloggers

-It’s important to find a work-life balance that works for you, avoid logging more hours and, instead, make the most of the hours you work.
+Find a work-life balance that works for you and you’ll avoid logging more hours and, instead, make the most of the hours you work.

-If you manage to crack successful time management for bloggers, then it won’t be long before you get what you deserve and you’re killing it in your freelance writing career, pal.
+Sure, it’s a work in progress for all of us.
+That said, if you manage to crack successful time management for bloggers, then it won’t be long before you get what you deserve and you’re killing it in your freelance career, pal.

 How do you hustle and achieve successful time management for bloggers without working ridiculous hours?
 Let me know in the comments!